adambraimbridge/heretic/README.md

-# heretic
+# 🙏@heretic
-This endpoint lets you use a Slack /heretic command to post a polite (and anonymous) reminder to not abuse @here.
+This serves an endpoint lets you use a Slack /heretic command to post a polite (and anonymous) reminder to not abuse @here.